devtron-labs/winter-soldier/README.md

 ## Motivation
 Overtime Kubernetes clusters end up with workloads which have outlived their utility and add to the TCO of infrastructure.
 Some prominent use cases are

-1. Microservices in QA environment are not required during off-work hours or during weekends
+1. Microservices in QA environment are not required during off-work hours or during weekends.
-2. UAT environment is required only before releasing to production but is kept running because of time required to bring it up
+2. UAT environment is required only before releasing to production but is kept running because of time required to bring it up.
-3. Workload created for POC purpose, eg - Kafka, Mongodb, SQL workload, are left running long after POC is done
+3. Workload created for POC purpose, eg - Kafka, Mongodb, SQL workload, are left running long after POC is done.

-## Configuration
+## Configurations

 ### Actions
-Winter Soldier supports two type of actions on the workload
+Winter Soldier supports two type of actions on the workloads.
 #### Delete
-This action can be used to delete any Kubernetes object. eg
+This action can be used to delete any Kubernetes object.
  ```yaml
  spec:
   action: delete
 ```
 #### Sleep
-This condition can be used to change replicas of workload to 0. eg
+This condition can be used to change replicas of workload to 0.
 ```yaml
 spec:
   action: sleep
 ```
 At the end of hibernation cycle it sets replica count of workload to same number as it was before hibernation.

 ### Conditions
 Hibernator uses [gjson](https://github.com/tidwall/gjson) to select fields in Kubernetes objects and [expr](github.com/antonmedv/expr) for conditions.
 Please check them out for advanced cases.